brutasse/graphite-api/docs/api.rst

 Sets the line drawing behavior.
 Takes one of the following parameters:

 ``slope``
   Slope line mode draws a line from each point to the next.
-Periods will Null values will not be drawn.
+Periods with Null values will not be drawn.

 ``staircase``